kunalAgg1998/tool-store/README.md

 Tool Store Application

-Description:
+    Description

 The Tool Store Application is a software system designed to handle tool rentals.
 It provides functionality for checking out tools, calculating rental charges, applying discounts, and generating rental agreements.

-Features:
+    Features

-Check out tools for a specified number of days Calculate rental charges based on various factors such as tool type, rental duration, and discounts Apply discounts to rental charges Generate rental agreements with detailed information about the rental transaction
+Check out tools for a specified number of days Calculate rental charges based on various factors such as tool type, rental duration, and discounts Apply discounts to rental charges
+Generate rental agreements with detailed information about the rental transaction

      Technologies Used
 Java: The core programming language used for the backend logic.

 Spring Boot: A powerful framework used to build and deploy Java-based applications easily.